matthieugomez/statar/README.md

 ````

 # others
-- data.table method for the generic `tidyr::spread` that relies on `dcast.data.table` (much faster).
+- A data.table method for the generic `tidyr::spread` that relies on `dcast.data.table` (much faster).
 - `floor_date`, originally from the package `lubridate`, now accepts "quarter" as an argument
 - `tempname` creates a name not assigned in the environment specified by the second variable